 Travel To Cuba From The US

-I have had issues traveling from the US to Cuba only one time, when I departed from Memphis, TN in May 2022, flying via Miami to Havana.
-The check-in clerk was genuinely shocked that I was traveling to Cuba, and not able to understand my visa or the electronic entry approval you do online.
+I had had issues traveling from the US to Cuba only one time, when I departed from Memphis, TN, flying via Miami to Havana.

-This resulted in me losing my flight, as he used more than 30 minutes to verify that I was eligible to travel to Cuba.
+This resulted in me losing my flight, as the check-in guy used more than 30 minutes to verify that I was eligible to travel to Cuba, and by that time, the check-in had closed.

-If you are a US citizen departing from other airports than Miami, it is advisable to make sure you have a little extra time in case you encounter someone who is not familiar with the regulations.
+If you are a US citizen departing from airports other than Miami, I recommend you make sure you have a little extra time in case you encounter someone who is not familiar with the regulations.

 How To Get A Cuban Visa For Other Reasons